 When do we meet?

 As stated above, we don’t just have Sunday services.
 Yet we most likely have something going on to suit your schedule.
-Our Sunday Gatherings are at 10:30am (10am snacks and coffee).
+Our Sunday Gatherings are at 10:30am (10am snacks and coffee) at the Brown House Meadows (5239 Buttermilk Rd, Pylesville).
 Our MC’s meet at different times and locations during the week.
 So if you want to find us, it is best to call ahead.

 Who can I contact for information about the church?